circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ### Images using Xcode 11.7 and later
 {: #images-using-xcode-117-and-later }
 {:.no_toc}

-As a result of the macOS system Ruby (2.6.3) becoming increasingly incompatible with various gems (especially those which require native extensions), Xcode 11.7 and later images default to Ruby 2.7 via `chruby`.

-Defaulting to Ruby 2.7 allows for greater compatibility and reliability with gems moving forward.
-Common gems, such as Fastlane, run without any issues in Ruby 2.7.

 To switch to another Ruby version, add the following to the beginning of your job.